Our aim is to seek value for money on all goods, works and services bought by the council.

 The unit ensures that all procurements comply with the council’s rules and national and European Law.
 We control and monitor all major contracts for the procurement of goods, works and services and we promote buying from organisations which provide local employment.

 Leeds City Council is committed to publishing increasing amounts of its data.
 This promotes openness and transparency and allows others to re-use the data.
-A list of current contracts can be obtained in the Procurement section of the Open Data by selecting the Leeds City Council Open Data external link.
+A list of current contracts can be obtained in the Leeds Data Mill by selecting the Leeds City Council Contracts Register

-A key element of our strategy is YORtender, the procurement portal for the Yorkshire & Humber Region.
-YORtender provides real benefits to all:
+A key element of our strategy is YORtender, the procurement portal for the Yorkshire and Humber Region.
+YORtender provides real benefits to all

 Suppliers - Register Now!